esastack/esa-restclient/docs/README.md

-# ESA HttpClient
+# ESA RestClient

-ESA HttpClient is an asynchronous event-driven http client based on netty which supports
+ESA RestClient is an asynchronous event-driven http client based on netty which supports.

 ## Features